TickerSparkInvestor Intelligence

 +Is Mars Inc. publicly traded?

-No, Mars Inc. is currently a privately held company and does not trade on any public exchange.
-Mars describes itself as family-owned and says private ownership lets it remain free, with control staying in the Mars family across generations.
+No, Mars Inc. is currently a privately held company, so there is no Mars ticker you can buy on a public exchange.
+Mars describes itself as a privately held, family-owned business, and its ownership sits with the Mars family across generations.

 +When will Mars Inc. go public?